-A clogged sink may require the services of a professional plumber, but before you call in the big guns, consider trying a DIY fix.
-Kitchen sink clogs are one of the least complicated plumbing issues.
+A clogged sink may require the services of a professional drain cleaner, but before you call in the big guns, consider trying a DIY fix.
+Kitchen sink clogs are one of the least complicated drain cleaning issues.
 In most cases, you can fix them on your own.

 Here are some DIY solutions to a slow or backed-up drain:

 - Think high school science – Remember that volcano you made in your high school science class?
 You created a lava flow by combining baking soda and vinegar.
 You can break up the drain clog in your sink by adding baking soda, followed later by half a cup of white vinegar.
 Then cover the sink drain with an improvised stopper and wait for the mixture to work its magic.